 Mini-course by Gábor Tardos "Extremal theory of vertex- and edge-ordered graphs"

-At the invitation of the Laboratory of Combinatorial and Geometric Structures and the PhysTech School of Applied Mathematics and Computer Science, Gábor Tardos will visit the Moscow Institute of Physics and Technology.
-He will give 3 lectures.
+Gábor Tardos will give 3 lectures in the Moscow Institute of Physics and Technology.
 Two of them will be part of the "Combinatorics and Geometry Days I" conference on November 26-27.
 On November 28 there will be the final lecture of the course from 17.00 to 18.00.
 All the lectures will take place in the lecture auditorium on the 4th floor of the Arctic building.

 |November 26||16.00 - 17.00||Room: Lecture Hall 4th floor Arctica|